Ben Folds: So There and the National Symphony Orchestra (2014–2022)

-What Matters Most to present (2023-present)
+What Matters Most and Sleigher to present (2023–present)

 On February 15, 2023, Folds announced that his next album, titled What Matters Most, would be released on June 2, 2023.
-The first single, "Winslow Gardens", was released on the same day as the announcement.
+The first single, "Winslow Gardens," was released on the same day as the announcement.
+Folds spent much of 2023 on an album tour of the United States and Europe, and stated that What Matters Most will likely be his final rock album.

+During his Paper Airplane Request Tour in mid-2024, Folds announced that he had written and recorded a Christmas album.
+He performed a new track titled "Me and Maurice" on the tour.

+Folds officially released two songs from the Christmas album on September 25, 2024.
+The songs were "The Christmas Song" and "We Could Have This," the latter featuring Lindsey Kraft.
+On October 25, 2024, Folds fully released his Christmas album, titled Sleigher.

+On July 4, 2025, Folds released a brand-new album recorded live at the sold-out Concert Hall of the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+The album, Ben Folds Live with the National Symphony Orchestra, features both Ben Folds classics and new music in collaboration with the National Symphony Orchestra, conducted by Steven Reineke.
+Regina Spektor and Tall Heights appear as guests, and a choir of sorts is made up of Doug Peck, Nicholas Kassoy, and Marc Silvey.
+The album was recorded on Oct.
+25 and 26, 2024, ahead of Folds's resignation from his post as the first-ever Artistic Advisor to the National Symphony Orchestra (NSO).

 Other work in music

 Work for other musicians

 In addition to collaborations on his own music, Ben Folds often works with other musicians on their projects.
 In 1997, Folds recorded an unreleased studio album titled Forever Valentine with Whiskeytown.

-"Weird Al" Yankovic parodied Ben Folds' style in the song "Why Does This Always Happen to Me?" on his 2003 album Poodle Hat.
+"Weird Al" Yankovic parodied Folds's style in the song "Why Does This Always Happen to Me?" on his 2003 album Poodle Hat.
 According to music critic Nathan Rabin, the song "amplifies the noxious self-absorption of the American character to hilarious extremes" by describing a narrator who, upon hearing about a number of horrible tragedies, only complains about the (minor) inconveniences that affect him.
 Folds himself plays piano on the track.
 Yankovic later told The A.V.
 Club: "Ben and I are old friends at this point, and of course I sought his keyboard work for that song.
 So he came in and knocked it out."

-In 2004, Folds acted as producer, arranger, musician, and backup vocalist to William Shatner's album, Has Been.
-Shatner was also involved in Folds' Fear of Pop project, contributing vocals to a number of songs on the album, most notably the song "In Love".
+In 2004, Folds acted as producer, arranger, musician, and backup vocalist to William Shatner's album Has Been.
+Shatner was also involved in Folds' Fear of Pop project, contributing vocals to a number of songs on the album, most notably the song "In Love."

 In August 2008, Folds played piano for friend and Japanese singer-songwriter Angela Aki's song "Black Glasses" on her album Answer.

 Folds produced Amanda Palmer of The Dresden Dolls' first solo album, Who Killed Amanda Palmer, which was released September 16, 2008.
 He also performs on the album.